pindjouf/dotfiles/README.md

 # 🔧 pindjouf's Dotfiles

 Welcome to my dotfiles!
-These configurations power my setups for various window managers including **bspwm**, **Hyprland**, and **qtile**.
-If you're looking to explore or customize your own Linux environment, feel free to dive in and adapt these to your needs.
+These configurations power my setups for various window managers including **bspwm**, **Hyprland**, **qtile**, and now **Windows** (Catppuccin themed).
+If you're looking to explore or customize your own Linux or Windows environment, feel free to dive in and adapt these to your needs.

 ## 🖥️ Window Manager Setups